basiloungas/word-game/README.md

 # Word game sample app

-This is a sample app vuilt with angular.js (1.x)
+This is a sample app built with angular.js (1.x)

 It uses backendless.com for a simple backend.